Julien N'Da

-Julien N'Da (born 15 August 1985) is an Ivorian/French footballer.
+Julien N'Da (born 15 August 1985) is an Ivorian-French footballer.
 He has represented the Ivory Coast national football team at Under-21 level on several occasions.

 He started his career at French Ligue 2 outfit Chamois Niortais, where he joined the youth set-up at just 6 years old.
 He later moved to French Championnat de France amateur team FC Rouen where after a series of impressive performances he was recommended to Accrington Stanley boss John Coleman who signed him on 31 May 2006.
-He was expected to play a crucial part in Accrington's first season back in the Football League, but unfortunately suffered medial ligament damage after making only 3 substitute league appearances (5 in all competitions).
+He was expected to play a crucial part in Stanley's first season back in the Football League, but suffered medial ligament damage after making only 3 substitute league appearances (5 in all competitions).
 One of these appearances was as a late substitute in a memorable League Cup win over Nottingham Forest.
 His contract was terminated by mutual consent in November 2006.